fjarri/poetic_edda/README.rst

 * Added Fra Dautha Sinfjotla chapter;
 * Made all prose labels uniform ('pN' for those before stanzas and 'conclusion' for the last ones);
-* Voluspo, 8: fixed typo (in stead -> instead)
+* Voluspo, 8: fixed typo (in stead -> instead);
-* Fix the problem with not working \nopagebreak between \addsec and longtable (see Svipdagsmol as an example; need to remove temporary workaround from there)
+* Fixed the problem with not working \nopagebreak between \addsec and longtable: putting section titles in tables now;
+* Using asterisks instead of seplines inside chapters (like Bellows did).
+  Also added two missing seplines in Helgakvitha Hjorvarthssonar and Svipdagsmol for consistency;
 * Try to use two cells separated by \nopagebreaks for stanza lines with <sep />
   (this may help to avoid uneven cell spacing)